Mauro Silva: International career

 With Brazil, Silva collected 59 caps over ten years, making his debut in 1991.
 He played in every match and minute (except for the second half of the group stage match against Sweden) in his nation's victorious campaign at the 1994 FIFA World Cup; in the same year, he was named by FIFA as the ninth best player in the world.
 According to the organisation, the lack of attacking play in the final of the tournament against Italy was in part down to strong holding midfield play by Dino Baggio for Italy, and Dunga and Mauro Silva for Brazil; following a 0–0 draw after extra-time, Brazil won the match in a penalty shoot-out.

+Style of play

+A consistent and hard-working holding midfielder, with excellent stamina, tackling, leadership qualities, and a capacity to read the game well, Mauro Silva was known in particular for his ability to win back possession and distribute the ball accurately to his teammates, rather than for his flair and creativity.
+He helped to provide balance for his more offensive-minded teammates, forming a strong defensive midfield partnership with Dunga for Brazil during their victorious 1994 World Cup campaign.